-I currently teach Ecological Restoration (fall semester) and Wetlands (spring semester).
-In the recent past I’ve also taught Conservation Biology, Climate Change Adaptation (Honors Seminar), and Aquatic and Wetland Plants.
+I currently teach Ecological Restoration (fall semester).
+In the recent past I’ve also taught Wetlands, Conservation Biology, Climate Change Adaptation (Honors Seminar), and Aquatic and Wetland Plants.

 Ecological Restoration (ESPM 5071)